kartoeffelchen/sabbaticaldiary/_posts/2022-10-12-foggy-morning.md

 It was foggy this morning!

-I would have gone to my first pilates lesson (in German!) today but as I still had cold symptoms I could not go; I will have to wait till next week.
+I would have gone to my first pilates lesson today but as I still had cold symptoms I could not go.
+I have no doubt I will be feeling nervous about it next week because I don't know if I will understand the instructions in German!